stephen1cowley/doubt-injection/README.md

 - SOlve why We get a weird double space.
 Use injection ids found in actual repsponses?
 - TEST whether new injection solves problem!!
 - Create plots, do a write up plus plan for final 2 weeks
+- 50 responses at each temperature for DeepSeek on 10 simplebench questions